-"The counsellor helped me to contain the feelings of fear, anxiety, despair and helplessness I was experiencing"Posted: Tuesday 23 April 2019 at 08:33
+"The counsellor helped me to contain the feelings of fear, anxiety, despair and helplessness I was experiencing"Posted: Tuesday 23 April 2019

 "It is normal to experience powerful feelings after diagnosis and subsequent losses and changes.
 These deserve time, attention and thinking about.
 When we give our feelings space and time, the intensity lessens and we can get on with the business of living with macular disease."

 Norma contacted the Macular Society's Counselling Service after feeling a profound sense of loss when she was diagnosed with macular disease.
 She has reflected on the process and how much she has mourned, but also what she has found.

 "I am 71 years old and have wet macular degeneration in both eyes.
 As many people have described the onset can be quite sudden.
 I had just had an eye test, ordered new glasses the week previously and by the time I collected my new glasses I was aware something was terribly wrong with my vision.
 My optician instructed me to go to A&E at the eye hospital as soon as possible.
 The diagnosis and its implications were shocking.
 The second eye showed symptoms three months later, and I was prescribed injections in both eyes, five weekly for the left eye and ten for the right eye.

 "The biggest loss at the time for me was the way the disease affected how I read and especially reading music.

 "There have been ups and downs in the past two years but the main thing that urged me to seek counselling was that I had a lot of pain after injections.
 It was excruciating and it seemed we'd found a solution and my consultant was very supportive.
 For nine months things were fine but just before Christmas I had another very painful injection.
 I was devastated.